https-deeplearning-ai/machine-learning-engineering-for-production-public/course4/week3-ungraded-labs/C4_W3_Lab_4_Github_Actions/README.md

     assert acc > 0.9
 ```

 There is only one unit test defined in the `test_accuracy` function.
 This function loads the test data that was saved in pickle format and is located in the `data/test_data.pkl` file.
 Then it uses this data to compute the accuracy of the classifier on this test data.
+Something important is that this data is **not scaled** as the test expects the classifier to be a `sklearn.pipeline.Pipeline` which first step is a `sklearn.preprocessing.StandardScaler`.

 If the accuracy is greater than 90% then the test passes.
 Otherwise it fails.